osilander/203.311/Week5/Week5.md

 - the reads were de novo-assembled into 384,096 contigs
 - then screened for potential aetiological agents

-After this, they identified a single contig that was similar to known Coronaviruses, and which they identified as the the aetiological agent.
+After this, they identified a single contig that was similar to known Coronaviruses, and which they identified as the the aetiological agent.<br><br>

 <img src="graphics/SCV.png" title="Three genomes" width="750"/><br>
 **Three Coronavirus genomes (SARS-CoV-2 on top referred to as WHCV)**<br><br>